 As a freshman, you will take “M&Ms‚” a course in which small groups of students discuss a wide range of computing problems with professors while munching on — you guessed it — M&M candies!
 The class sets the tone for our department: serious intellectual discourse leavened with a big dose of fun.

-Additionally, we sponsor three active student groups.
+Additionally, we sponsor four active student groups.
 If you like exploring new and old computing technologies, you can join the student Association for Computer Machinery (ACM) chapter.
-Through Upsilon Pi Epsilon (UPE), the International Honor Society for Computing and Information Disciplines, you can take part in student outreach and tutoring, and Women in Computer Science (WiCS) holds monthly meetings that include an informal presentation, food, and general socializing, as well as less structured weekly “coding circles.”
+We also have a women’s branch of the ACM, also known as WiCS (Women in Computer Science) where you can get to know other women in the department and participate in specialized activities and mentoring.
+Through Upsilon Pi Epsilon (UPE), the International Honor Society for Computing and Information Disciplines, you can take part in student outreach and tutoring, and our HopHacks organizers work hard to offer phenomenal hackathons open to all students every semester.